abacaj/chatgpt-backup/README.md

 - Copy paste to run
 - Respects rate limits
 - Fails early
-- Continue if failed by adjusting offsets
+- Adjust offsets if you have many conversations, ex. start at 0 to 500, then run 500 to 1000
 - **Fully auditable code in the backup.js file, no third parties**

 ## Use cases